Take one (100 mg) tablet daily.

 Lipid is another word for fat.
 Cholesterol and triglycerides are types of lipid.
 When the concentration of lipids in your blood is too high, it is called hyperlipidaemia.
 Lipids are made naturally in our bodies and are also absorbed from the food we eat.
 If the levels of lipids are too high, the excess fat is deposited on to the walls of our blood vessels.
 This can lead to patches like small fatty lumps developing within the lining of some blood vessels.
 These patches can reduce the flow of blood, and lead to heart disease, stroke, and blood circulation problems.

 High levels of lipids do not make people feel ill, but they can cause the problems mentioned above if left untreated.
 By lowering the levels of fats, ciprofibrate helps to prevent these long-term heart and circulation problems.
+Your treatment will be more successful if you also follow the healthy lifestyle advice given by your doctor.

 It is likely that you will be prescribed ciprofibrate if you have a high level of a lipid called triglyceride.
 It may also be given for other types of hyperlipidaemia, especially if other medicines (called statins) are not suitable for you.